-Air Rifle Field Target is a simulated field-shooting discipline that caters to springer and precharged pneumatic (PCP) air rifle shooters.
-The discipline includes five firearm classes: Open Air Rifle, Open PCP, Open Springer, International PCP and International Springer, with competitors aiming to hit reactive 'fall-when-hit' targets of various sizes at often unknown ranges from 8 to 50m.
+Air Rifle Field Target is a simulated fieldshooting discipline that caters air rifle shooters, with competitors aiming to hit reactive 'fall-when-hit' targets of various sizes at often unknown ranges from 8 to 50m.
 As the name suggests, Air Rifle Field Target lends itself to being contested in a bush-type environment, although it may also be held on a more traditional range line.

-www.ssaa.org.au/fieldtarget
+ssaa.org.au/fieldtarget